Smoke Bombs for Fall Photos: Colors That Work With Autumn Foliage

 Red: Maximum Drama Against Orange and Yellow Foliage

 Red smoke is intense and commands the frame.
 Use it when you want bold, graphic images with strong color presence.
-For portrait work, red smoke works well with subjects in neutral or dark clothing — the smoke provides the color, and the subject reads clearly against it.
+For portrait work, red smoke works well with subjects in neutral or dark clothing: the smoke provides the color, and the subject reads clearly against it.
+We recommend using high-output canisters like the Shutter Bombs WP40 for these shots to ensure the red remains dense and saturated even in forest breezes.

 Purple: Cool Contrast Against Warm Foliage